 A minimum cumulative grade point average of 2.0 is required for graduation.
 Some programs require grades higher than C for advancement to the next-level course or a grade point average higher than 2.0 for graduation.
-Students must be enrolled at Villa Maria College the semester they intend to graduate; the Vice President for Academic Affairs will consider, in rare cases, written appeals for exceptions to this policy.
-Service Learning requirements must be fulfilled in order to receive a diploma.
+Students may be required to complete exit surveys and other program specific requirements before degree conferral.